mimikaGU/decision-log-prototype/DECISION_LOG.md

-# This file contains concept decisions for GAD automation framework
+# This file contains concept decisions for Test Automation - sample

 # Table of Contents